 - Suffer frequent fight, flight, or freeze syndrome (triggered trauma response)

-- allow others to have authority over them (so not question authority, follow the rules without exception even when the rules are unjust)
+- allow others to have authority over them (do not question authority, follow the rules without exception even when the rules are unjust)

 - Don’t claim their space in the world, physically, emotionally, psychologically or spiritually